 required that a word, or color, or other reference from the original game

 packaging be entered during the game.
 Where it existed, such protection has

 been removed (with permission of the game copyright holders or publishers),

 so that it is usually enough to simply press Enter when prompted to enter such

 By default, games are stored in the "Games"

 folder, inside "Amiga Files" when installed

 on a Windows system.
-As of Amiga Forever 8, you can add your own content
+Amiga Forever can list content

 For additional instructions on running downloaded files, please refer